 Insights

 When was the last time you checked your phone?
-If you’re like most people, one-third of your waking hours involve a smartphone.
+If you’re like most people in 2025, more than five hours a day were spent on your smartphone.
 It’s people’s go-to for almost everything, like news, updates, shopping, banking, and how we interact with businesses.
-And when texts have a 98% open rate, SMS is a great way for businesses to reach their subscribers with automated updates and news.
+And because SMS campaigns have a 98% open rate, text messaging is a great way for businesses to reach their subscribers with automated updates and news.

 This is where transactional SMS comes into the picture.
 It’s about sending essential, time-sensitive information directly to your customers’ phones.